nolus-protocol/nolus-money-market/README.md

 nolusd q wasm contract-state smart <admin_contract_address> '{"instantiate_address":{"code_id":<code_id_from_the_previous_step>,"protocol":"<protocol>"}}'
 ```

-Where <`protocol`> is a combination of the chosen DEX name and the protocol currency (eg "osmosis-USDC").
+Where <`protocol`> is a combination of the chosen DEX name and the protocol currency (eg "osmosis-osmosis-usdc_axelar").

 #### Instantiate the contract